fell-lucas/fell-lucas/README.md

 - 🌍 I speak Portuguese.
 - 🌊 I'm learning to swim.
-- 🪐 I'm into psychology and the enigmatic realms of the universe
+- 🪐 I'm into psychology and the enigmatic realms of the universe.

 Feel free to check out my repositories and give me a shout if you'd like to collaborate on a project or just want to chat!